muhammathjibreel25/muhammathjibreel25/README.md

 ## 🙋‍♂️ About Me

-🌟 I’m **Muhammad H. Jibreel**, dedicated to mastering full-stack development and AI integration.
+🌟 I’m **Muhammath Jibreel**, dedicated to mastering full-stack development and AI integration.
 🔥 On a mission to crack top-tier MNCs through continuous learning and disciplined grind.

 My current 52-week roadmap focuses on: